research—09.20.2024

 - Sun Belt metros with a concentration of high-growth industries, strong population growth, and a low cost of living;

-- High-quality Class A and B apartments in top suburban and
+- High-quality Class A and B apartments in top suburban and urban fringe submarkets of major and secondary markets;

 - Assets targeting renters by choice in top lifestyle markets/submarkets.